All Episodes

 We've got to listen to this guy.

-Implicitly compared Dorner to anti-establishment heroes like Bradley Manning and Aaron Swartz, while acknowledging that a murderous ex-cop's a lot harder to defend than these nonviolent liberators of information.
+Implicitly compared Dorner to anti-establishment heroes like Bradley Manning and Aaron Swartz while acknowledging that a murderous ex-cop's a lot harder to defend than these nonviolent liberators of information.

-Mark Lamont Hill, in addition to what we aired for you, says, look, I don't support murder.
+Mark Lamont Hill, in addition to what we aired for you, says, Look, I don't support murder.

 These are tweets.

-I don't support murder, and I empathize all the victims, but that doesn't mean we can't understand Dorner and his perspective.
+And I empathize all the victims, but that doesn't mean we can't understand Dorner and his perspective.

 We're capable of having two thoughts at the same time.